caphosra/monopoly-ai/README.md

 # Monopoly AI project

-This is an project aimed to create an artificial intelligence predicting how much the player will get on Monopoly, the famous board game.
+This is a project aimed to create an artificial intelligence predicting how much the player will get on Monopoly, a famous board game.

 ## Requirements